UPDATED April 16, 2026

 Disney’s Animal Kingdom

-- Wildlife Express Train and Rafiki’s Planet Watch in Animal Kingdom — Temporarily closed as of February 23rd to make way for the new Bluey experience coming to the park for Cool KIDS’ SUMMER which begins on May 26, 2026.
+- Wildlife Express Train and Rafiki’s Planet Watch in Animal Kingdom — Temporarily closed as of February 23rd to make way for the new Bluey experience coming to the park which will open on May 26, 2026.

 Permanent Closures